kent-rasmussen/azt/USAGE.md

 Results of the analysis of multiple frame groupings (e.g., from the Tone Report) is placed in a separate `entry/sense/field[@type='tone']`, as this is a summary/analysis of the values contained in the example nodes.

-# Tell A→Z+T where to find your database
+# Tell A→Z+T Where to Find Your Database
 The first time you run A→Z+T, you will need to select your LIFT database.
 Results and some preferences will be stored in that directory.
 A→Z+T stores this location in `lift_url.py`, so you only have to do this once.
 But if you need to check a different database, delete `lift_url.py`, and A→Z+T will ask again where your database is.

-# First Run: Be Patient and Orient yourself
+# First Run: Be Patient and Orient Yourself
 ### Syllable Profile Analysis
 If you open A→Z+T without a saved syllable profile analysis file, it will first open your database (once it knows where it is) and go through the entries there, and sort them by syllable profile and part of speech (CVC v CVCV for each of Nouns and Verbs, for example).
 This can take a couple minutes.
 If you have a terminal open, you should see its progress.